 Previous analyses of both body and trace fossil records suggest that radiations in actively and deeply burrowing infauna and associated increases in feeding depths that commenced in the Jurassic continued into the Cretaceous and Cenozoic (36, 52-55).
-Our dataset reflects this in that the shift to deeper maximum transition layer depths first observed in the Mesozoic persists and even increases in the Cenozoic (Fig. 4 and 5).
-For instance, 79.1% of transition layers reached “deep” infaunal tiering status in the Cenozoic, and maximum burrow depths that would have been exceptional in previous periods become relatively common.
+Our dataset reflects this in that the shift to deeper maximum transition layer depths first observed in Mesozoic strata persists and even increases in Cenozoic strata (Fig. 4 and 5).
+For instance, 82.0% of transition layers reached “deep” infaunal tiering status in the Cenozoic, and maximum burrow depths that would have been exceptional in previous periods become relatively common.
 The median value of maximum burrow depth reaches its highest point in the Cenozoic, and burrows over 50 cm deep are common by this interval (median = 30.0 cm, 25th percentile = 10.0 cm, 75th percentile = 60.0 cm).

-The higher resolution of the Cenozoic record of bioturbation, facilitated by the greater available area of sedimentary outcrops and seafloor sediments, makes the recognition of smaller-scale shifts in transition layer depth possible during this interval, including the identification of shifts not emergent from earlier studies interrogating patterns in infaunal tiering depths (12, 14).
-Intriguingly, the two Cenozoic-aged stepwise shifts emergent from our changepoint model are both associated with major warming events; the first occurs at roughly the same time as the Paleocene-Eocene Thermal Maximum (PETM), and the second coincides with the mid-Miocene Climate Optimum (MCO).
+The higher resolution of the Cenozoic record of bioturbation, facilitated by the greater available area of sedimentary outcrops and seafloor sediments, makes the recognition of smaller-scale shifts in transition layer depth possible during this interval, including the identification of shifts not detected by earlier studies that interrogated patterns in infaunal tiering depths (12, 14).
+Intriguingly, the two Cenozoic-aged stepwise shifts that emerged from our changepoint model are both associated with major warming events; the first occurs at roughly the same time as the Paleocene–Eocene Thermal Maximum (PETM), and the second coincides with the mid-Miocene Climate Optimum (MCO).

-We observe a substantial deepening of the transition layer in shallow subtidal environments across the PETM (Fig. 5).
+We observe a substantial deepening of the transition layer in strata recording shallow subtidal environments across the PETM (Fig. 5).
 Deeper burrows may have been an adaptation to escape warmer ocean bottom-water temperatures during this hyperthermal, particularly for shallow-water communities adapted to bottom-water temperature oscillation on daily and seasonal time scales.
 These greater burrow depths may have persisted and expanded among survivors following the end of the PETM; modern experimental work has suggested that some infaunal taxa, including polychaetes and cardiid bivalves, may burrow to substantially greater depths at higher temperatures (73, 74), as deeper burrows may, in shallow water settings, buffer higher daytime temperatures (see Supplement for additional discussion).
-This PETM trend in burrow deepening is most clearly observed among Ophiomorpha and to some extent Thalassinoides burrows (there are no Thalassinoides in our dataset from the Paleocene—but Eocene and Oligocene Thalassinoides are substantially deeper-penetrating than Mesozoic Thalassinoides; Fig. 6).
+This PETM trend in burrow deepening is most evident among Ophiomorpha and to some extent Thalassinoides burrows (there are no Thalassinoides in our dataset from Paleocene strata—but Eocene and Oligocene Thalassinoides penetrated substantially deeper than Mesozoic Thalassinoides; Fig. 6).
 Both Ophiomorpha and Thalassinoides are classically associated with decapod crustaceans, which radiated in the Eocene (75, 76).
 This radiation is considered to have resulted in increased abundances and perhaps also increased depth of individual decapod-produced trace fossils (50, 77).

-An additional increase in Ophiomorpha burrow depths is observed in the middle Miocene; this trace alone is responsible for the overall increase in maximum transition layer depth we reconstruct for this time (Fig. 4, 6).
-While the middle Miocene was a warm period, the MCO was not a hyperthermal.
+An additional increase in Ophiomorpha burrow depths is observed in middle Miocene strata; this trace alone is responsible for the overall increase in maximum transition layer depth we reconstruct for this time (Fig. 4, 6).
+Whereas the middle Miocene was a warm period, the MCO was not a hyperthermal.
 Deeper Ophiomorpha may therefore reflect the specific thermal or ecological preferences of its decapod tracemakers, rather than the operation of warming-driven selective pressures at an ecosystem scale.
-The Miocene is also characterized by increases in decapod diversity (76) and the Neogene is characterized by a high abundance of decapod trace fossils (50, 77); middle Miocene increases in transition layer depth and the subsequent shift to higher baseline values may simply reflect this evolutionary radiation rather than responses to shifts in climate state.
+The Miocene was also characterized by increases in decapod diversity (76) and Neogene strata contain a high abundance of decapod trace fossils (50, 77); middle Miocene increases in transition layer depth and the subsequent shift to higher baseline values may simply reflect this evolutionary radiation rather than responses to shifts in climate state.
 The timing and extent of these Cenozoic increases in transition layer depth merit further investigation, including exploration of whether there are increases in the depth of trace fossils beyond the six ichnotaxa we explore in this study.